ke-zhang-rd/krystal/docs/source/variables.rst

 Even this section is called variables.
 Actually, in python they should be called names or tags.

 * In python everything is object.
-* We assign an object to a name:
+* We give a name to an object:

 .. code:: python